1. Introduction to Investment Psychology

 Availability bias concerns investors’ tendency to focus too much on information that is often mentioned and readily available without giving sufficient weight to other factors which may be less readily available/more hidden or which just aren’t deemed as newsworthy or important.

 Some evidence suggests that recently observed or experienced events strongly influence decisions.
 To give a financial example, investors are more likely to be fearful of a stock market crash when one has occurred in the recent past.

-The notion of ‘representativeness bias’ reflects the case where decisions are made based on a situation’s superficial characteristics rather than a detailed evaluation of the reality.
+The notion of ‘representativeness bias’ reflects the case where decisions are made based on a situation’s superficial characteristics rather than a detailed evaluation of reality.
 A typical financial example is for investors to assume that shares in a high-profile, well-managed company will automatically be a good investment.
-This idea sounds reasonable, but ignores the possibility that the share price already reflects the quality of the company and thus future return prospects may be moderate.
+This idea sounds reasonable but ignores the possibility that the share price already reflects the quality of the company and thus, future return prospects may be moderate.

 There are thousands of stocks to choose from, but the individual investor has neither the time nor the desire to research each.
 Humans are constrained by what economist and psychologist Herbert Simon called, “bounded rationality.”
 This theory states that a human will make decisions based on the limited knowledge they can accumulate.
 Instead of making the most efficient decision, they will make the most satisfactory decision.
 Because of these limitations, investors tend to consider only stocks that come to their attention through websites, financial media, friends and family, or other sources outside their own research.

 9. Chasing Trends

 This is arguably the strongest trading bias.
 Humans have an extraordinary talent for detecting patterns and when they find them, they believe in their validity.
 When they find a pattern, they act on it, but often that pattern is already priced in.
 Even if a pattern is found, the market is far more random than most traders care to admit.
 The University of California study found that investors who weighed their decisions on past performance were often the poorest performing when compared to others.